GerritCodeReview/git-repo/docs/internal-fs-layout.md

     respective servers ...
 *   `subprojects/`: Like `projects/`, but for git submodules.
 *   `subproject-objects/`: Like `project-objects/`, but for git submodules.
+*   `worktrees/`: Bare checkouts of every project synced by the manifest.
+The filesystem layout matches the `<project name=...` setting in the manifest (i.e. the path on the remote server).

+    This is used when git worktrees are enabled.

 ### Settings